The programme leaders

 Director

-Bernard Ross is Director of The National Arts Fundraising School.
-For over 20 years, he has acted as a fundraising consultant to a wide range of bodies in the arts and cultural world, including Scottish Opera, BFI and Southbank Centre.
+Bernard is the director of The National Arts Fundraising School.
+For over 30 years he has acted as a fundraising consultant to a wide range of bodies in the arts and cultural world, including creating the strategy for Europe’s largest cultural organisation, The Southbank Centre.
+He designed the successful campaign for the new £65M Paisley Museum.
 He regularly consults on major fundraising projects for leading organisations such as UNICEF, NSPCC and CRUK.

-An international expert on decision science, he has written eight best selling books on fundraising including The Influential Fundraiser– a top five non-profit book in the New York Times Online.
+An international expert on decision science, he has written ten best-selling books on fundraising including The Influential Fundraiser – a top five non-profit book in the New York Times Online — and Making the Ask, an Amazon #1 Best Seller

 Deputy Director